-The Top Priorities for the week: Have a look at what you’ve already planned into your calendar and see if anything needs to shift.
+Have a look at what you’ve already planned into your calendar and see if anything needs to shift.
 Give yourself 1.5x the amount of time you think each thing is going to take.
 And limit yourself to a max of 3 important things to accomplish each day.
 It’s wise to have a ‘parking lot’ of items that you can get to if you have time, but only if your top 3 are done.
 It’s also wise to begin batching your focus into themes for each day of your week so you aren’t hopping all around each day.
 CLICK HERE if you’d like to see what my typical week looks like.

-Queue content + value: Consider using a social media planning tool like Meet Edgar or Smarter Queue to plan out your posts for the week.
+Consider using a social media planning tool like Meet Edgar or Smarter Queue to plan out your posts for the week.
 Planoly is a great tool for using to map out your Instagram posts.
 Consider having a set day each week for content creation and then you can decide on Sundays how + where to circulate it.
 Do some writing and share it out in blog or newsletter form (you can batch write and then schedule these to release throughout the week)

-The Personal Development: This is often overlooked but a really important element if you’re committed to your growth.
+This is often overlooked but a really important element if you’re committed to your growth.
 Decide how much time + when you will develop your mind/heart/skill set each day.
 And decide what you’ll be reading/watching/listening to each day of the upcoming week.
-If you queue up podcasts to listen to - you’ll be less likely to fall into the Netflix vortex.
+If you queue up podcasts to listen to, you’ll be less likely to fall into the Netflix vortex.
 I’m an audiobook nerd and listen to about 3 hours a day on Audible but not first thing in the morning - only in the afternoon once I’ve done my best work.
 If you’d like to see my top book + podcasts recommendations - I have them listed here in the HOL:FIT library

-After I’ve done the above, I also like to go into the week fresh by:
+After I’ve done that list above, I also like to go into the week fresh by:

 Clearing the desktop of my computer + emptying the trash.
-I also love to use the Clean My Mac app to cleanse my hard drive each week and keep my system running fast
+I LOVE to use the Clean My Mac app to cleanse my hard drive each week and keep my system running fast

 I have the inbox at zero (I teach you strategies for this in the lab)